Q&A: Congressman Ro Khanna on Stealthing, Sexual Assault and the Post-Weinstein Reckoning

 It’s important to realize that the purpose of this conversation is not, in my view, it’s not out of vengeance, it’s not out of a desire to shame individual perpetrators; it’s a desire to change the culture, it’s a desire to bring a sea change in the culture.
 That’s what makes me hopeful.
 For the first time, it seems, there’s this conversation about how do we really change what is considered appropriate.

-SJI: Why do you think we’re having this moment of reckoning right now?
+Why do you think we’re having this moment of reckoning right now?
 Do you think it’s a kind of backlash to the fact that someone who bragged about groping women was elected president?

-RK: Well, it’s a sea change, and it has to provoke two conversations.
+Well, it’s a sea change, and it has to provoke two conversations.
 One, a clear reckoning of sexual assault that is still such an epidemic in our country, and an accountability for people—regardless of the industry—if they have engaged in sexual assault or sexual harassment.
 That type of behavior has no place in our society.

 But then there’s a broader conversation about the objectification of women in our culture that most of us grew up with, about the implicit bias that comes with gender and how all of us have to be introspective about overcoming the implicit biases.
 That conversation goes beyond just the incidents of condemning assaults or sexual harassment.
 That conversation goes to: How do we build a culture for our kids that will not objectify women in the ways that they have been?

-SJI: You mentioned how you endorsed the recall of Santa Clara County judge Aaron Persky, who sentenced Stanford rapist Brock Turner to a controversially brief jail stay last year.
-In light of the realities that our criminal justice system largely fails to rehabilitate offenders, and that the nature of sexual assault makes it all but impossible to make the victims whole again, how do you think we can ensure justice for survivors and punishment for offenders?
+You mentioned how you endorsed the recall of Santa Clara County judge Aaron Persky, who sentenced Stanford rapist Brock Turner to a controversially brief jail stay last year.
+In light of the realities that our criminal justice system largely fails to rehabilitate offenders, and that the nature of sexual assault makes it all but impossible to make the victims whole again, how do you think we should balance justice for survivors with punishment for offenders?

-RK: That’s a great question.
+That’s a great question.
 I believe we need to recognize that sexual assault is a very, very serious crime, that this is not an insignificant offense.
 It’s not like shoplifting.
 It is a violation of the dignity of an individual and often leaves people with scars for their lifetime.
 It leaves people angry for their lifetime.
 It makes people unable to have intimate relationships often afterwards.
 It makes them often unable to have any kind of relationship.
 It often leaves them angry about the opposite gender, or it leaves them angry—it makes them cynical about humanity.

 The extraordinary harm that’s done has to be factored into the justice system.
 That’s why it was so upsetting to people when Brock Turner got three months, because it was a signal.
 It was basically saying it was like shoplifting candy out of a store.
 Well, no, it’s not like a petty crime.
 It is an awful crime to forcefully push a woman down and sexually assault her while she has no consciousness.
 Just thinking about it is pretty gruesome.
 So I do think that the sentence should have been longer, because that is society’s way of saying that this is a grievous offense, a grievous crime.